langchain-ai/langchain/libs/experimental/README.md

-# 🦜️🧪 LangChain Experimental
+# 🦜️🧪 GigaChain Experimental

-This package holds experimental LangChain code, intended for research and experimental uses.
+This package holds experimental GigaChain code, intended for research and experimental uses.

 > [!WARNING]